What is a journal entry?

-Description includes relevant notes—so you know where the money is coming from.
+Description includes relevant notes—so you know where the money is coming from or going to.
 In this case, it’s the invoice number.

 Debit notes that $600 is being added to your cash account.

 Credit notes money leaving cash.
 In this case, there’s no money being paid out.

-The money is being removed from accounts receivable—your client doesn’t owe you $600 any more, it’s being put in cash—so it’s listed as a credit (written in parentheses).
+The money is being removed from accounts receivable—your client doesn’t owe you $600 anymore—so it’s listed as a credit (written in parentheses).
 Here, the credit amount and debit amount are the exact same.